Almaden Valley, San Jose: Trails

 Also notably, Bay Area Ridge Trail, the 550-mile hiking, cycling, and equestrian trail being built on the ridgelines around all of San Francisco Bay Area includes Almaden Valley's Los Alamitos Creek Trail, Calero Creek Trail, Mount Umunhum Trail and Almaden Quicksilver County Park.

 Economy

 Integral to Silicon Valley, Almaden is home to numerous high tech companies.
-It is notably home to the IBM Almaden Research Center, which has played an important role in the discovery and development of new technologies.
+It is notably home to the IBM Almaden Research Center, which played an important role in the discovery and development of new technologies.

 Government

-Almaden Valley is part of District 10 in the legislative structure of the San Jose City Council and is represented by councilmember and Silicon Valley technology executive Arjun Batra.